j0serobles/liri-node-app/README.md

 ### Technologies Used
 LIRI is built using javascript and runs in the node.js engine.
 It has various dependencies:
+* npm package 'env' for handling the API keys as environment variables.
 * npm package 'fs' for file system operations.
 Needed for reading and writing the random.txt and log.txt files.
 * npm pakcage 'axiom' for http GET calls to the API's.
 * npm package 'node-spotify-api' for accessing the Spotify service's APIs.